3681NHR/2024-yagsl-swerve/README.md

  - to connect dashboards to simulator
     - advantagescope has a button for this
     - others need to set the ip to "localhost"
+ - angle setpoins are being changed by 180 degrees everytime the wheel starts to turn. prob something with optimisation

 ## todo
 - auto aim buttons